pythonpioneer/my-notes-frontend/README.md

 - After installation, To start the app

       npx nodemon index.js
+  **Note:** If the app didn't run with the given command then please explore nodemon for your machine.

 - It will open your browser(http://localhost:3100)

-**Note:** If the app didn't run with the given command then please explore nodemon for your machine.
+## Note

+The app is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.